-I'm a second-year graduate student in Computer Science at Cornell University.
+I'm a fifth-year graduate student in Computer Science at Cornell University.
 I'm interested in programming languages as a medium for human thought, expression and interaction with our existing (and developing) systems.

 I previously studied Computer Science and Electrical Engineering at Lafayette College, a small liberal arts college in Pennsylvania.

 Proceedings of the Twelfth ACM Workshop on Hot Topics in Networks (HotNets-XII) (to appear)

 Proceedings of the 26th IEEE International Conference on Software Maintenance (ICSM 2010).

 Proceedings of the National Conference on Undergraduate Research, 2009.

 Software-Defined Networking has promised to herald a new era of programmable, commoditized networking infrastructure.
 However, there are still large legacy networks in operation with predefined topologies and policies and limited or non-existent SDN support.
 Thus, to make the most of their networks, administrators today must figure out how best to combine the flexibility of SDN-enabled edge switches and a rigid, existing forwarding fabric.
 SpecNetKAT allows users to write policies for a network assuming pervasive SDN capabilities.
 A compiler then rewrites such policies to work on an immutable fabric and an SDN-enabled edge, while preserving certain user-specified properties.

 March 2013 -- September 2014

 Modern networks are composed of many devices and must satisfy the needs of many users.
 Merlin is a project to develop high-level abstractions for programming such networks.
 The core of Merlin is a program that multiple administrators to control networks composed of heterogenous devices like switches, middleboxes and end-hosts.

 A novel architecture for datacenter network management using end hosts to perform the majority of the packet processing work.
 A component of the Frenetic project.